 The only way to know if you are eligible for grants, Federal Work-Study, and loans is to apply for aid.
 Regardless of your family’s income and assets, many options are available to help pay educational expenses.
 Funds such as the Northeastern Grant, Federal Pell and SEOG grants, subsidized Stafford Loans and Federal Work-Study, to name a few, may provide the foundation of your financial support.

-To apply for financial aid, complete the FAFSA and PROFILE applications.***
+To apply for financial aid, complete the FAFSA and CSS Profile applications.***

 (NU code 3667)